fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 Let's move the whole todo application development to a container.
 There are a few reasons why you would want to do that:

-- To keep the environment similar between development and production to avoid bugs that appear only in the production environment
+- To keep the environment similar between development and production
+- To avoid bugs that appear only in the production environment
 - To avoid differences between developers and their personal environments that lead to difficulties in application development
 - To help new team members hop in by having them install container runtime - and requiring nothing else.